LatticeQCD/SIMULATeQCD/docs_src/01_gettingStarted/gettingStarted.md

 5. `CUDA Toolkit` version 11.0 (NOT 11.1 or 11.2).
 6. `pip install -r requirements.txt` to build the documentation.

-To setup the compilation, create a folder outside of the code directory (e.g. `../build/`) and *from there* call the following example script (see source:/doc/cmake.sh, you need to manually change this for your machine):
+To setup the compilation, create a folder outside of the code directory (e.g. `../build/`) and **from there** call the following example script:
 ```shell
 cmake ../simulateqcd/ \
 -DARCHITECTURE="70" \